-- Promoting and supporting active transport, including by ensuring cycle paths and green spaces are well maintained, considering expansion of the number of 'School Streets' (carfree zones around school drop-off and pick-up times), and supporting individuals and families to access cycle training courses. - Ensuring that new walking and cycling infrastructure reaches areas with the lowest rates of physical activity, particularly in areas of deprivation. - Working with communities to develop initiatives to improve use of green spaces and local heritage sites.
-This could include a 'facilitated access' programme which helps make green spaces more accessible to groups that don't traditionally use them as frequently (e.g. people from some ethnic minorities and people living in areas of deprivation) for example by providing organised transport and organised activities in the green space such as nature walks, mindfulness, gardening. - Considering how planning and licensing approaches can be used to create healthier neighbourhoods and promote healthier food choices. - Reviewing transport links between areas of higher deprivation and areas of employment opportunity. - Implementing the requirement to conduct health impact assessments for major new housing developments. - Ensuring that emergency plans for extremes in temperature and floods, take particular account of areas of deprivation and residents with specific vulnerabilities.
+- Promoting and supporting active travel, including by ensuring cycle paths and green spaces are well-maintained, considering expansion of the number of 'School Streets' (car-free zones around school drop-off and pick-up times), and supporting individuals and families to access cycle training courses. - Ensuring that new walking and cycling infrastructure reaches areas with the lowest rates of physical activity, particularly in areas of deprivation.

+- Working with communities to develop initiatives to improve use of green spaces, blue spaces8 and local heritage sites.
+This could include a 'facilitated access' programme which helps make these places more accessible to groups that don't traditionally use them as frequently (e.g. people from some ethnic minorities and people living in areas of deprivation) for example by providing organised transport and organised activities in the green space, such as nature walks, mindfulness, gardening. - Considering how planning and licensing approaches can be used to create healthier neighbourhoods and promote healthier food choices. - Reviewing transport links between areas of higher deprivation and areas of employment opportunity. - Implementing the requirement to conduct health impact assessments for major new housing developments. - Taking action to improve local air quality in line with our Air Quality Action Plan. - Ensuring that adverse weather plans take particular account of areas of deprivation and residents with specific vulnerabilities.